wp-plugins/ep-social-widget/readme.txt

 === EP Social Widget ===
 Contributors: Earth People, darkwhispering
-Tags: social, widget, plugin, facebook, twitter, flickr, rss, social share, google, google plus, youtube Requires at least: 3.3.1
+Tags: social, widget, plugin, facebook, twitter, flickr, rss, social share, google, google plus, youtube Requires at least: 3.3.0
-Tested up to: 3.3.1
+Tested up to: 3.3.2
-Stable tag: 0.3.0
+Stable tag: 0.4.0

-Very small and easy to use widget to display social icons on your site.
+Very small and easy to use widget and shortcode to display social icons on your site.
 Facebook, Twitter, Flickr, Google Plus, Youtube and RSS feed

 == Description ==

-This plugin add a new widget that you can use to add social icons on your site.
+This plugin add a new widget and shortcode that you can use to add social icons on your site.
 Available networks are

 * Twitter
 * Facebook